explosion/spacy-llm/README.md

 In the near future, we will
 - Add more example tasks
-- Add more built-in backends
+- Support a broader range of models
 - Provide more example use-cases and tutorials

 PRs are always welcome!